General Intelligence in Action: How fast did you answer?

 The importance of general intelligence in job performance is related to complexity.
 Occupations differ considerably in the complexity of their demands, and as that complexity rises, higher general intelligence levels become a bigger asset and lower levels a bigger handicap.

-“It has been established for more than a century now that general mental ability, or IQ colloquially speaking, is by far the dominant predictor of whether the individual will go on to do a higher degree.
+I recall reading a letter to the Editor from an Australian University Professor about the role of general intelligence in life: “It has been established for more than a century now that general mental ability, or IQ colloquially speaking, is by far the dominant predictor of whether the individual will go on to do a higher degree.
 The work by J.E.
-Hunter in the 1980s has conclusively shown that IQ is the best predictor of career success.”
+Hunter in the 1980s has conclusively shown that IQ is the best predictor of career success.

-The bottom line: if you are tired of hiring the wrong person, or you want to build a high performing team, you need data about each candidate before you interview; use the test results to compliment your interview.
+If you are tired of hiring the wrong person, or you want to build a high performing team, you need data about each candidate before you interview; use the test results to compliment your interview.

-A typical battery of tests that covers IQ, EQ and personality will ask the candidate over 200 question – imagine using that data to enhance your interview.
+A typical battery of tests that covers IQ, EQ and personality will ask the candidate over 200 question.
+Imagine using that data to enhance your interview.

 Telephone screen and then psychometric testing and then only interview good candidates.
 Try this approach and your hiring decisions will improve significantly.